 - Provides support to local handicrafts and cultural pursuits

-- Helps in the development of international understanding about Indian culture and heritage.
-Foreign tourists visit India for heritage tourism, eco tourism, adventure tourism, cultural tourism, medical tourism and business tourism.
+- Helps in the development of international understanding of Indian culture and heritage.
+Foreign tourists visit India for heritage tourism, eco-tourism, adventure tourism, cultural tourism, medical tourism and business tourism.

 We hope these CBSE Class 10 Social Science Notes helped you in your studies.
-Keep Learning and stay tuned for more updates on CBSE and NCERT.
-Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Keep learning and stay tuned for more updates on CBSE and NCERT.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive maths and science videos.

 Frequently Asked Questions on CBSE Class 10 Geography Notes Chapter 7 Lifelines of Natural Economy